gabrielfaleiro/TechnologySurveillance/MachineLearning/Classification/README.md

 3. Split the data based on the value of the best attribute.
 4. Go to each branch and repeat it for the rest of the attributes.

+### Implementing Decision trees
+- Decision trees are built using recursive partitioning to classify the data.
+- The algorithm chooses the most predictive feature to split the data on: determine “which attribute is the best, or more predictive, to split data based on the feature.”
+  - More predictiveness
+  - Less impurity
+  - Lower entropy
+- Selection of the attribute to split is all about "**purity**" of the leaves: A node in the tree is considered “pure” if, in 100% of the cases, the nodes fall into a specific category of the target field.
+  - In fact, the method uses recursive partitioning to split the training records into segments by minimizing the “impurity” at each step.
+- **”Impurity”** of nodes is calculated by **“Entropy”** of data in the node: Entropy is the amount of information disorder, or the amount of randomness in the data.
+  - If the samples are completely homogeneous the entropy is zero and if the samples are equally divided, it has an entropy of one.
+- **Information gain** is the information that can increase the level of ertainty after splitting.